kdm9/rab/src/02_organisation.md

 `tl;dr:`

 - Step 0 of all analyses is to BACK UP RAW DATA NOW!!!
 Be a data squirrel!
+I know people who lost multiple months of their work to a single HDD failure.
+These things happen, plan accordingly.
 - Keep raw data and output separate, ideally with raw data and code on a backed-up redundant file system, and intermediate and output files on fast temporary storage.
 - Record every step of your analyses, and write documentation of what each major output means *to you*.
 - Use version control to manage each workspace, recording all versions of an analysis and making sharing a workspace trivial.